mdh266/PECS/README.md

 \section Overview

 \subsection Introduction
-This software is designed the dynamics of the reactive interface between a semiconductor and electrolyte.
-The interface of the two makes up a half cell of a
+This software is designed to simulate the dynamics of the reactive interface between a semiconductor and electrolyte.
+The interface of between the semiconductor and electrolyte make up a "half cell" of a
 <a href="https://en.wikipedia.org/wiki/Photoelectrochemical_cell">photoelectrochemical cell</a>
 which can use solar energy to convert water into hydrogen fuel.
-Material choices and designs can be chosen by the user through the input file <code>input_file.prm</code>.

 \subsection Requirements
-The requirements for this software is
+The requirements for this software are
 <a href="https://www.dealii.org">deal.ii library</a> version 8.3.0 or higher,
 and <a href="https://www.cmake.org">CMake</a> version 2.8 or higher.
 The code will automatically run in parallel using the <a href="https://www.threadingbuildingblocks.org/">